NCAA Division I Football Bowl Subdivision: Recently transitioned teams

-Three schools began FBS transitions on July 1, 2022.
-James Madison University joined the Sun Belt after meeting the NCAA minimum of five FBS opponents at its home stadium, as required and scheduled.
-This happened after James Madison's FCS conference, the all-sports Colonial Athletic Association (CAA), barred the Dukes from competing in or hosting team championships in any sport for that conference during the 2021–22 season according to CAA bylaws.
+Three schools began FBS transitions on July 1, 2022, James Madison University, Jacksonville State University, and Sam Houston State University.
+James Madison joined the Sun Belt after meeting the NCAA minimum of five FBS opponents at its home stadium, as required and scheduled.
+This happened after James Madison's FCS conference, the all-sports Colonial Athletic Association (CAA), barred the Dukes from competing in or hosting team championships in any sport for that conference during the 2021–22 season according to then-current CAA bylaws.
 (The CAA football league, branded as CAA Football, is technically a separate entity from the all-sports CAA.)
 However, the Dukes were eligible for at-large bids to all NCAA team championships in 2021–22.
-By meeting FBS scheduling requirements in 2022, JMU skipped one year of the normal two-year transition process, making it eligible for bowl games in 2023.
-On July 1, 2023, two outgoing FCS teams Jacksonville State and Sam Houston are moving to C-USA.
+By meeting FBS scheduling requirements in 2022, JMU played an FBS schedule in year one of their transition process, which normally only occurs in the 2nd year of two-year transition process.
+Due to that, JMU tried to become bowl eligible in 2023, but the NCAA refused it.
+However, when only 79 non-transitional FBS teams were available to fill the 82 FBS bowl slots for that season, JMU, which had finished its regular season with an 11–1 record, was allowed to fill one of the vacant slots.
+On July 1, 2023, the two other outgoing FCS teams, Jacksonville State and Sam Houston joined Conference USA.

-The next school to start an FBS transition will be Kennesaw State University, which will start its transition in 2023 ahead of its move to Conference USA in 2024.
+The most recent program to complete an FBS transition is the Kennesaw State University Owls, which started its transition in 2023 ahead of its 2024 move to Conference USA.

+Newly transitioned teams (Completed in 2025)

+The next programs to have completed an FBS transition are the Delaware Fightin' Blue Hens and the Missouri State Bears, which began their transitions in 2024 and joined Conference USA for the 2025 season.

+Finances

+The following table shows revenue for each conference reported by the Knight Commission for the 2021–22 academic year.

+Note: Values from some universities are not reported here.
+The only conferences made up entirely of state-supported universities are the MAC and SBC.